yujunz/gitlab.com-runbooks/troubleshooting/service-mailroom.md

 ## Operations

+### Infrastructure

+The mailroom service runs in the production GKE cluster, in the `gitlab` namespace.

+### Configuration

+Mailroom depends on being able to read mail from IMAP and a connection to redis-sidekiq so that it can queue events on the `email_receiver` queue.

+After events are delivered to sidekiq messages are deleted from the IMAP mailbox.

 ### Clear e-mail that are piling up

 Until we are able to [upgrade Mailroom], there exists the possibility that a